Kristyn Wong-Tam: Political career

-Rookie councillor (2010–2014)
+Rookie councillor (2010–14)

 In the 2010 election, Wong-Tam ran in Ward 27 to replace Kyle Rae who had chosen to retire, defeating opponent Ken Chan in the heated race by just 400 plus votes.
 They were endorsed by the Toronto and York Labour Council, neighbouring councillor Adam Vaughan, street nurse Cathy Crowe and author Michele Landsberg.

-In a post-election interview with the Toronto Sun, Wong-Tam said that they are "really looking forward to working with the Mayor" and that they support Mayor Rob Ford's campaign pledge to scrap the personal vehicle tax and the land transfer tax.
-Wong-Tam also noted that they did not renew their New Democratic Party membership, saying: "I think all (council) rookies are saying the same thing – they don't want to be pigeon-holed."
+In a post-election interview with the Toronto Sun, Wong-Tam said that they were "really looking forward to working with the Mayor" and that they supported Mayor Rob Ford's campaign pledge to scrap the personal vehicle tax and the land transfer tax.
+Wong-Tam also said that they did not renew their New Democratic Party membership, saying: "I think all (council) rookies are saying the same thing – they don't want to be pigeon-holed."

-Second term (2014–2018)
+Second term (2014–18)

 Wong-Tam was re-elected in Ward 27 in 2014.

-Third run and new ward boundaries (2018–2022)
+Third term (2018–22); defunding the police, banning feeding of pigeons, and false Covid claim

 In the lead up to the 2018 Toronto municipal election, City Council approved a redrawing of municipal ward boundaries, increasing its size from 44, after an independent consultant recommended the city adopt a 47 ward system.
 However, the Ontario government under Progressive Conservative Premier Doug Ford amended the Municipal Elections Act, forcing the City of Toronto to cut the number of wards from 47 to 25.
 There was swift reaction regarding this move from various council members, including Wong-Tam, who called the move "extremely anti-democratic" and described it "as a takeover of Toronto."
 Wong-Tam said in an interview "This greater concentration of power does not give and deliver better government", and "He [Ford] will speak in populist platitudes about saving taxpayer dollars, but it's going to come at the cost of the erosion of the democratic process."

-Provincial politics
+In June 2020 they co-sponsored an unsuccessful city council motion to defund the Toronto police force by 10% (about $122 million), and use the money for community resources.
+Mike McCormack, president of the Toronto Police Association, said such a cut would lead at least 500 police officers losing their jobs.

+In July 2021 they proposed a motion to make it illegal for residents to feed pigeons in both public and private spaces.

+In November 2021, after authoring a controversial column in the Toronto Sun in which they falsely claimed that vaccinated people can transmit COVID-19 “just as easily as those who are unvaccinated,” they apologized for their mistake and said that they would not pursue another term as vice-chair of the Toronto Public Health when their current one expired the following month.